renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/golang.md

 | Binaries |      ✅      | Exclude          |                 -                  |

 !!! note
-    Trivy scans only dependencies of the Go project.
+    Vul scans only dependencies of the Go project.
-    Let's say you scan the Docker binary, Trivy doesn't detect vulnerabilities of Docker itself.
+    Let's say you scan the Docker binary, Vul doesn't detect vulnerabilities of Docker itself.
     Also, when you scan go.mod in Kubernetes, the Kubernetes vulnerabilities will not be found.

 ### Go Modules